LunaTMT/Doodle-Jump/README.md

 # Doodle Jump

 ### Please note that I am still currently in the process of optimisation/refactoring.
-Therefore, this is not the final product.Thanks, enjoy :P
+Therefore, this is not the final product.
+Thanks, enjoy :P

 ## Installation & Setup